kammitama5/kammitama5.github.io/_posts/2017-7-5-Wednesday-July-5th.md

   was also a Sea Scout, and my brother has done Dragon-boat racing), so I know a bit, but I'm still learning.

-- In sailnig, you have to constantly be aware of your surroundings, while looking at details.
+- In sailing, you have to constantly be aware of your surroundings, while looking at details.

 - It's also great if you are into astronomy because in